 Presentation – what will you say?

 Many people focus on the interview but forget there is a lot of communication that goes on before you even step through the door.
 One simple point that can often be overlooked is to make sure social network accounts are suitable to be seen by potential employers or at least set to private.
 Another element which might grate with potential employers is a sloppy CV.
 Grammar, spelling and formatting are super important and it’s worth getting a CV double checked, triple checked and checked again for good measure.
 Also, think about your previous experience, no matter how small, and consider how you can position it.
 A lot of CVs are task based, rather than skills and experience.
 A potential employer will be keen to understand how you have demonstrated a can-do attitude, so think about what you can use as examples.
+Once you have secured your work experience, you will be fine when you keep some top tips for office life in mind.

 It can seem daunting if you are considering doing summer student work experience in a new country, however if you break it down into manageable steps it can be easier to handle.
 The benefits you can experience from learning in a new country far outweigh the initial time investment to get it set-up, so the only question is where do you want to explore?